-SUED is working with local institutional authorities at the county and municipal level to design and implement urban economic development plans.
+SUED has worked with local institutional authorities at the county and municipal level to design and implement urban economic development plans.

-The urban economic plans integrate market based approaches into the counties integrated plans emphasising the potential of value chain development.
-With SUED’s support municipalities will learn how to assimilate regional economic corridor development initiatives into County urban economic planning.
+The urban economic plans integrated market based approaches into the counties integrated plans emphasising the potential of value chain development.
+With SUED’s support municipalities have learned how to assimilate regional economic corridor development initiatives into County urban economic planning.

 As a result, the plans will support economic corridor planning, agro-clustering, industrial park development, special economic zones and technopole development.
-The plans will be tailor made for each municipality and will be responsive to the needs of the local population.
+The plans have been tailor made for each municipality and are responsive to the needs of the local population.

-The programme has completed the development of the UEPs for Isiolo, Iten, Kathwana,Kisii,Kitui, and Malindi
+The programme has completed the development of the UEPs for all municipalities.
+You can access the UEPs here

-The investment will fund commercially bankable climate resilient infrastructure and value chains that will be identified in specific municipal urban economic plans.
+The investment is aimed at funding commercially bankable climate resilient infrastructure and value chains that will be identified in specific municipal urban economic plans.

-With SUED’s support, municipal staff will receive technical assistance to enhance their capacity for planning, investment, value chain and municipal management.
+With SUED’s support, municipal staff are receiving technical assistance to enhance their capacity for planning, investment, value chain and municipal management.

 As a result, they will be able to sustain SUED’s programmatic efforts.
 This will enable the municipality to better manage their climate resilient infrastructure and promote investment resulting in efficient and equitable development.